Shirley Plantation: Architecture

-The three story "Great House" is constructed in the Georgian style with red brick walls and white trim boards on a square foundation.
+The three-story "Great House" is constructed in the Georgian style with red brick walls and white trim boards on a square foundation.
 The house has no actual front door, as both the riverside and courtyard side entrances have a two-story portico with Doric columns supporting a pediment.
-The entrance is located in the center, framed by a pair of long rectangular windows on either side.
-Inside the main hall, the house’s famous carved walnut “floating” or “flying” cantilevered staircase rises for three stories without visible means of support, and is the only one of its kind in America.
+The entrance is in the center, framed by a pair of long rectangular windows on either side.
+Inside the main hall, the house's famous carved walnut "floating" or "flying" cantilevered staircase rises for three stories without visible means of support and is the only one of its kind in America.
 The hipped roof rests on an entablature containing dentil moldings.
-The roof is broken up by dormers and two large brick chimneys.
+Dormers and two large brick chimneys break up the roof.
 In the center of the roof is a white pedestal supporting an overturned pineapple.

 The house is surrounded by several support buildings, including a two-story kitchen with living quarters for the enslaved Africans, a two-story laundry with living quarters, a smokehouse, a stable building, an ice house, a large storehouse, and a dovecote.

-Criticism

-A 1989 article criticized the failure of tour guides to discuss the historical existence of slavery and oppression on the estate.
-In it, the owner Helle Carter said she was most concerned about the "proud" local heritage while trying not to "step on anybody's toes", leaving visiting children to ask basic questions like "Where are the slave quarters?
-What did the slaves do?"